Do you want your eyeshadow to stay vibrant and intact all day?

 It’s always important to use clean tools when applying your makeup.

-Make sure to wash your brushes regularly, as bacteria and dirt can accumulate on them, leading to breakouts and uneven application.
+Ensure you wash your brushes regularly, as bacteria and dirt can accumulate, leading to breakouts and uneven application.

 I usually wash my brushes every other week, depending on how often I use them.